sparshs03/NeuralSharp/README.md

 # NeuralSharp
-Simple Neural Network Library written from scratch
+Very Simple Neural Network Library written from scratch in C#

 NOT OPTIMIZED and messy code!